 Before we begin our countdown, let’s first talk about the benefits of monitors with in-built speakers – beyond cost and compactness.

-The Benefits of Monitors With Built In Speakers
+The Benefits of Getting A Monitor With Built In Speakers

 Another downside of a separate speaker/monitor set-up is that you might need to choose between which technology will be high quality – your speakers or your display, if you’re working to a limited budget.